ehrpg/rules/docs/vesselcombat.md

 The attacker would miss his target, because of the high distance involved.

-# Point Defense
+# Point Defence

-The point defense of a ship can be used to destroy small vessels or missiles that are to close.
+The point defence of a ship can be used to destroy small vessels or missiles that are to close.
 At these distances, range has no impact on the hit difficulty anymore.
-A fighter pilot may use his piloting skill to dodge the point defense, while smart missiles can use their attack modifier in place of a piloting skill.
+A fighter pilot may use his piloting skill to dodge the point defence, while smart missiles can use their attack modifier in place of a piloting skill.

 # Dealing Damage

 After determining if you hit your target, you can deal damage to the enemy.
 If the enemy has shields, the shield value is lowered by the damage dealt.
-If the damage does not exist the shields value, you do not have to roll which module is hit.
+If the damage does not exceed the shields value, you do not have to roll which module is hit.
 Also, if the enemies armour value is greater than the damage you would deal, no damage is dealt instead.
-Additionally, weapons that can't penetrate a certain armour type won't deal any damage too.
+Additionally, weapons that can't penetrate a certain armour type won't deal any damage either.
-If the enemy has no shields, or the shields get depleted by a single attack, roll 2d6, to determine the location hit on the enemys vessel.
+If the enemy has no shields, or the shields get depleted by a single attack, roll 2d6, to determine the location hit on the enemies vessel.

-Damage for modules is tracked seperately from the vessel.
+Damage for modules is tracked separately from the vessel.
 While lowering a vessel to 0 HP disables it or destroys it at -HP, the same applies to modules, although destroying a module usually creates some secondary effect, for example explosions that damage the crew and the ship.

-You can also try to attack a specific submodule of a ship, instead of rolling for the location on the vessel's table.
+You can also try to attack a specific sub module of a ship, instead of rolling for the location on the vessel's table.
 This implies a penalty that's dependent on the modules size.
 The left outer column is specifies the attack, while the top row specifies the target.
 F.e., if a small vessel were to attack a capital vessel, it would impose a -4 on the DC.